-The findings, detailed Wednesday (Jan.
-8) in the journal PLOS ONE, suggest that the apex predators may take longer to reach maturity than previously thought and, therefore, may be more vulnerable to overfishing.
-[Image Gallery: Great White Sharks ]
+The findings, detailed today (Jan.
+8) in the journal PLOS ONE, suggest that the apex predators may take longer to reach maturity than previously thought and, therefore, may be more vulnerable to overfishing. [ Image Gallery: Great White Sharks ]

 Previously, researchers assumed that each stripe corresponded to annual growth, which isn't necessarily true throughout a shark's life.
 And because these bands can vary in width and coloration, it can be difficult to distinguish them.

 Instead, Hamady and her colleagues took advantage of the fact that nuclear bomb testing from the mid-1950s to the 1960s produced huge amounts of carbon-14, a radioactive isotope, or variant of carbon with more neutrons than the dominant form.
 That carbon-14 fell from the atmosphere into the ocean and was taken up by marine animals at the time, so tissue from that time period shows a distinctive rise in the levels of carbon-14 compared with the background levels found in the environment.

 The team analyzed the radiocarbon from the vertebrae of four female and four male great white sharks that were captured in the Atlantic Ocean from 1967 to 2010.

 The nuclear testing "provides a time stamp for us to determine when these tissue layers were deposited," Hamady told LiveScience.